 - You get more effective protection from root penetration with trenchless pipe relining than newly installed pipes.

-- We use the Brawoliner trenchless pipe relining system which is the best performer in strict quality control tests in Germany and the UK.
+- We use the Brawoliner trenchless pipe relining system which is the best performer in strict quality control tests in Australia, Germany and the UK.